 - As market moves, the position has to be rolled from one set of option strikes to another.

-To get a more thorough understanding you can go through the recording of this discussion here,
+To get a more thorough understanding of automated arbitrage trading you can go through the recording of this discussion here,